-The USC Korean Studies Institute is accepting applications for its 2014-2015 postdoctoral fellows program.
+The USC Korean Studies Institute will accept applications for its 2016-2017 postdoctoral fellows program starting October 1.
 The postdoctoral program is open to scholars from all fields whose research pertains to Korea or involves Korea as part of a larger comparative or interdisciplinary research.
 We particularly encourage proposals from the social sciences and non-traditional fields, such as Korean-American studies.

 In addition to a salary and benefits, the KSI will provide a fellow with shared office space at the KSI and a small research budget.
 The fellow is expected to participate in Institute programs and support the activities of the KSI.
 The fellow must have a Ph.D. in hand and should be within 5 years of having received the Ph.D. by the beginning of the appointment.

 Please apply online by January 15, 2016.
 The application will ask for:

 4) A writing sample

 *To be submitted online or sent directly by the referees to Gloria Koo, firstname.lastname@example.org by January 15, 2016.

 Please direct any questions to: